 The drawback of using Dropbox—or any other cloud storage service—is that your files must travel through a middleman, which is inherently less secure and less private.
 Plus, you have to first upload from the source device to Dropbox, then download from Dropbox to the target device.
 It’s a minor inconvenience, but an inconvenience nonetheless.

-Another option is to transfer files over email using a file transfer service like FileMail, which is free, requires no registration, and allows files up to 50GB in size.
-If FileMail doesn’t work for you, there are other methods for sending large email attachments.
+Another option is to transfer files over email using a file transfer service for sending large email attachments.

 But the best alternative is to use a cross-platform direct file transfer app called Feem.
 This awesome tool is “like Bluetooth but 50X faster,” allowing you to transfer files directly from device to device as long as both devices are connected to the same Wi-Fi network.
 Yes, it works even if the internet doesn’t actually work.

 Feem is available for Windows, Mac, Linux, Android, and iOS devices.
-There are a few other features too, which you can learn more about in our overview of Feem for file transfers.
 The one drawback is that Feem is ad-supported, and costs $5 to remove ads on up to 4 devices or $10 for up to 19 devices.

 Any Other Ways to Transfer Files?